LW10: Sport

-A factoring system is used in para-Alpine and para-Nordic skiing to allow different classes to compete against each other when there are too few individual competitors in one class.
+A factoring system is used in para-alpine and para-Nordic skiing to allow different classes to compete against each other when there are too few individual competitors in one class.
 A number is given to each class of skiers based on their functional mobility or vision levels; the results are calculated by multiplying the finish time by the factored number.
 The resulting number is used to determine the winner in events where the factor system is used.
 During the 1997/1998 ski season, the percentage for this para-Nordic classification was 84%.
 For the 2003/2004 para-Nordic skiing season, the percentage for was 87%.
 The percentage for the 2008/2009 and 2009/2010 para-Nordic ski seasons was 86% and for LW10.5 was 91%.
-Factoring for the 2011/2012 alpine ski season was done based on subclass; LW10.1 factoring was 0.7234 for Slalom, 0.7794 for Giant Slalom, 0.7942 for Super-G and 0.8004 for downhill.
-LW10.2 factoring was 0.7399 for Slalom, 0.8152 for Giant Slalom, 0.8069 for Super-G and 0.8183 for downhill.
+Factoring for the 2011/2012 alpine ski season was done based on subclass; LW10.1 factoring was 0.7234 for slalom, 0.7794 for giant slalom, 0.7942 for super-G and 0.8004 for downhill.
+LW10.2 factoring was 0.7399 for slalom, 0.8152 for giant slalom, 0.8069 for super-G and 0.8183 for downhill.
 The percentage for the para-Nordic 2012/2013 ski season was 86% and was 91% for LW10.5.

-In para-Alpine skiing events, LW10 skiers are grouped with sitting classes, who are seeded to start after visually impaired classes, and the classes in the Slalom and Giant Slalom.
-In downhill, Super-G and Super Combined, this group competes after the visually impaired classes and before standing classes.
+In para-alpine skiing events, LW10 skiers are grouped with sitting classes, who are seeded to start after visually impaired classes, and the classes in the slalom and giant slalom.
+In downhill, super-G and super combined, this group competes after the visually impaired classes and before standing classes.
 In cross-country and biathlon events, this classification is grouped with other sitting classes.
 The IPC advises event organisers to run the men's sit-ski group first, then the women's sit-ski group section, the visually impaired, and the standing skiers.

 For alpine events, a skier is allowed one push, without running, from the starting position at the start of the race.
 If the competitor skis off the course during a para-Nordic race, a race official may assist him or her back onto the course.
 Skiers cannot use their legs to break or steer during the race.

 Skiers in the LW10 class can injure themselves while skiing.
-Between 1994 and 2006, one skier in the LW10 class was injured on the German national para-Alpine skiing team.
-He had a clavicle fracture in 2001, which corresponds to the higher rate of "plexus brachialis distorsion and a higher rate of shoulder injuries" in the LW10 class compared to able bodied skiers.
+Between 1994 and 2006, one skier in the LW10 class was injured on the German national para-alpine skiing team.
+He had a clavicle fracture in 2001, which corresponds to the higher rate of "plexus brachialis distortion and a higher rate of shoulder injuries" in the LW10 class compared to able bodied skiers.